rism-digital/verovio-reference-book/_book/04-advanced-topics/04-controlling-the-svg-output.md

 {% include music-notation-only example="01-default" %}

-The option `--mm-output` can be turned on to have the page dimension being interpreted as millimeters.
-In that case, the SVG image will have a size of **297mm** by **210mm**, which is recommended if the SVG is meant to be printed or converted to PDF.
+The option `--mm-output` can be enabled to change the page dimensions to millimeters.
+In this case, the SVG image will have a size of **297mm** by **210mm**, which is recommended if the SVG is meant to be printed or converted to PDF.

 Page margins (`--page-margin-bottom`,  `--page-margin-left`,  `--page-margin-right` and  `--page-margin-top`) are all specified in abstract units, with a default value of `50`.
 That is **50px** with the default SVG output and **5mm** with the `--mm-output` option turned on.